 Germany’s World War I– and World War II–era submachine guns are all featured in this fully illustrated book.
-Early Bergmann models are presented first showing their development from the MP18, through to the MP35, followed by discussions of the Schmeisser MP28, Steyr MP34, and Erma “EMP.
+Early Bergmann models are presented first showing their development from the MP18, through to the MP35, followed by discussions of the Schmeisser MP28, Steyr MP34, and Erma “EMP.”
+An extensive chapter on the famous MP38/40 features a close look at production numbers, manufacturers, and mark

 The first of two volumes on Mauser rifles, this full-color, illustrated book presents the design, manufacturing, development, and combat use of the various models from 1870 through World War I. Starting with the Model 1871—or Gewehr 71—the book explores each variant, then follows with detailed discussions on Models 1871/84, 88, and 98.
 The rare G98 sniper and M1918 antitank rifles are also shown.